nlfiedler/tzarrays/README.md

 ### Memory Usage

 Compared to the `Vec` type in the Rust standard library, this data structure will have substantially less unused space.
-As an example, with `r` equal to `4` and an array with around 1 million entries, at most 32 slots will be unused.
-The index blocks contribute to the overhead of this data structure.
+As an example, with `r` equal to `4` and an array with 1 million entries, at most 32 slots will be unused, while a `Vec` will have 48,576 unused slots (`Vec` capacity after zero starts at 4 and doubles each time).
+The index blocks contribute to the overhead of this data structure and that is on the order of O(rN^1/r).
 This data structure will grow and shrink as needed.
 That is, as `push()` is called, new data blocks will be allocated to contain the new elements.
 Meanwhile, `pop()` will deallocate data blocks as they become empty.
 See the paper for a detailed analysis of the space overhead and time complexity.

 ## Examples